 We could earn well in Singapore or UAE, but only Canada and Australia gave us what we really wanted.
 And Canada is COLD… so we decided to move to Australia.

 A lot of people are moving to UAE/Singapore, however, we never considered UAE/Singapore, because for us work has been a means to an end, the end is, as mentioned above -Travel, exploration, self-growth, and development.

 So initially when we moved to Australia we flew to Melbourne.
 However, Jital got a job opportunity in Sydney (Transfer Pricing profile) so we happily moved our 'not yet unpacked bags' to Sydney and made it our new home!

-So a lot of people ask us – How did we get our VISA to Australia.
+A lot of people ask us - How did we get our VISA to Australia.
 Did we go through an agency and if yes which one etc. This is what we did:

 - We researched a lot online and DID NOT go through any consultant (that is the best thing we did!).

 - I believe if you wish to migrate to a new country and adapt and settle into a foreign land, you need to understand at least the visa requirements of a country by yourself.